Volunteer Fire Companies

 East Earl Township Police

-The East Earl Township Police Department provides police protection in both East Earl Township and Terre Hill Borough.
-Kevin C. McCarthy is Chief of Police.
+The East Earl Township Police Department provides police protection in East Earl Township.
+Kevin C. McCarthy, Sr. is Chief of Police.

 He oversees six full-time officers and one or more part-time officers.
 The physical location of the Police Department is 128 Toddy Drive - in the Shady Maple complex.